YannLeGuen/sulcal_pits_analysis/README.md

-README for the sulcal pits analysis performed in
-Le Guen et al,
+Repository containing the code of the sulcal pits analysis performed in Le Guen et al,
 Genetic Influence on the Sulcal Pits: On the Origin of the First Cortical Folds Cerebral Cortex, https://doi.org/10.1093/cercor/bhx098